 Never one to do things by halves, Mahla first made their way from science to performance via FOUND Festival (2015), where they undertook ideation, development, programming and production of The Church space, then headlining this venue.

-Since then, Mahla has burst onto cabaret and queer art stages from Melbourne (Including The Arts Centre, The Melba Spiegeltent, Honcho Disko, Midsumma Carnival, Kong’s Kings, Dr Sketchy’s), across Australia (Adelaide Fringe Festival, Sydney Mardi Gras) to NYC (Coney Island, House of Yes), enthralling audiences with their signature blend of physical skill, engaging stage presence, and tenderhearted chutzpah.
+Since then, Mahla has burst onto cabaret and queer art stages from their home in Melbourne (Including The Arts Centre, The Melba Spiegeltent, Honcho Disko, Midsumma Carnival, Kong’s Kings, Dr Sketchy’s), across Australia (Adelaide Fringe Festival, Sydney Mardi Gras) to NYC (Coney Island, House of Yes), enthralling audiences with their signature blend of physical skill, engaging stage presence, and tenderhearted chutzpah.

 Mahla, along with with co-creators BamBam and Cat Scurvy, was awarded the Still I Rise artist development program via the Women’s Circus in 2016, in order to develop KillJoy, a live-scored feminist cabaret nominated for Best Circus in its first season.
 KillJoy has enjoyed standing ovations and glowing reviews in its seasons at Melbourne Fringe, Midsumma, and Adelaide Fringe Festival, being described as “sexy, funny, awe-inspiring, moving and just damned brilliant” (The Upside News).

 In addition to performance work, Mahla still engages with her background in neuroscience, unshackling it from university institutions to bring her findings to places unexpected.
 Mahla’s Punk Science presentations make science accessible, engaging audiences in the neurological processes behind art, music, meditation, and sex - all the while live-streaming the EEG output of her own mind!.
 Mahla has presented Punk Science at Art Salons, Punk Gigs, Warehouses, and Carnivals across Melbourne, Sydney, and New York since 2015.